hussainnaqvee/Sticky-Notes/README.md

 ### Intro
 Created this WebApp with ReactjS with Typescript.
-This WebApp can be seen on this [Link](https://stickynotesbyali12.netlify.app)
+This WebApp can be seen on this [Link](https://hussainnaqvee.github.io/Sticky-Notes/) or [Link1](https://stickynotesbyali12.netlify.app)